All About Our Restaurants

 (859) 846-5161

 Wallace Station, located on scenic Old Frankfort Pike between Midway and Lexington, Ky., is a casual, family-friendly stop for oversized sandwiches on Midway Bakery bread, hearty soups, healthy salads, and delicious Midway Bakery sweets.
 Grab lunch and enjoy the view of nearby pastures from a picnic table on the deck.
-Featured on Food Network’s “Diners, Drive-ins and Dives” and The Cooking Channel’s “Best Thing I Ever Ate”, Wallace Station’s hamburgers are made with freshly ground beef from Patrick and Leeta Kennedy’s Stone Cross Farm in Taylorsville, Ky.
+Featured on Food Network’s “Diners, Drive-ins and Dives” and The Cooking Channel’s “Best Thing I Ever Ate”, Wallace Station’s grilled hamburgers and freshly made sandwiches will be some of the best things you ever ate!

 Est. 2010